draeger-lab/TFpredict/README.md

 Article citations are **critical** for us to be able to continue support for TFpredict.
 If you use TFpredict and you publish papers about work that uses TFpredict, we ask that you **please cite the TFpredict paper**.

 <dl>
+  <dt>Research Article:</dt>
   <dd>Johannes Eichner, Florian Topf, Andreas Dräger, Clemens Wrzodek, Dierk Wanke, and Andreas Zell. <a href="http://dx.doi.org/10.1371%2Fjournal.pone.0082238">TFpredict and SABINE: Sequence-Based Prediction of Structural and Functional Characteristics of Transcription Factors</a>.
 PLoS ONE, 8(12):e82238, December 2013.
-  [ <a href="http://dx.doi.org/10.1371/journal.pone.0082238">DOI:10.1371/journal.pone.0082238</a> | <a href="http://www.plosone.org/article/fetchObject.action?uri=info%3Adoi%2F10.1371%2Fjournal.pone.0082238&representation=PDF">PDF</a> ]
+  [ <a href="http://dx.doi.org/10.1371/journal.pone.0082238">DOI</a> | <a href="http://www.plosone.org/article/fetchObject.action?uri=info%3Adoi%2F10.1371%2Fjournal.pone.0082238&representation=PDF">PDF</a> ]
   </dd>
 </dl>

   ___________________________________________________________________________________________________________

 **TFpredict** is a tool which implements a novel three-step classification method which expects a protein sequence as input and (1) distinguishes transcription factors (TF) from other proteins (Non-TF), (2) predicts the structural superclass of TFs (see TransFac classification), and (3) identifies the DNA-binding domains of TFs.
 The latter two classification steps are only to be performed if the given protein sequence was identified as a TF.
 The tool incorporates the results from a [BLAST+](http://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) search into a novel feature representation which allows TF/non-TF classification by state-of-the-art machine learning methods.
 Specific supervised classifiers were constructed for the task of identifying TFs and their structural superclasses, respectively.
 Next, known protein domains are detected by the tool [InterProScan](http://www.ebi.ac.uk/Tools/pfa/iprscan/), and then the DNA-binding domains among these are filtered through GO-terms.
-TFpredict was implemented as an additional preprocessing tool for [SABINE](http://www.cogsys.cs.uni-tuebingen.de/software/SABINE), which predicts the DNA-motif bound by a transcription factor, given its amino acid sequence, superclass, DNA-binding domains and organism.
+TFpredict was implemented as an additional preprocessing tool for [SABINE](https://github.com/draeger-lab/SABINE), which predicts the DNA-motif bound by a transcription factor, given its amino acid sequence, superclass, DNA-binding domains and organism.
   ___________________________________________________________________________________________________________

   Availability